my life 4 jesus.co.za

 How did Gwen know Peter was in hospital, was the first sane question that eventually entered the conversation.

 That visiting hour became the longest 60 minutes of Anna’s life.
-When it was time to say goodbye, Zeena kissed her son’s cheek, and lied lovingly to his face, “Charles sends his love.
+When it was time to say goodbye, Zeena kissed her son on the cheek, and lovingly lied to his face, “Charles sends his love.
 Get well soon; we love you lots!”
-Then, she surprised everyone by inviting Mary and her parents to her home for coffee.
+Then, she surprised everyone by inviting Anna and her parents to her home for coffee.
 Gwen stayed behind while they walked away.

 Strangely, Zeena did not take them to the lounge, but made them sit at the dining room table.
 Charles Mansion did not get out of bed to greet them; she acted as if he did not exist.
-After she made coffee, Zeena brought in a box with photos, showing each in turn, explaining when, and where the pictures were taken.
+After she served the coffee, Zeena brought in a box with photos, showing each in turn, explaining when, and where the pictures were taken.

 The image showed Peter, cuddling Gwen in his arms.
 Both were smiling cheerfully at the camera.